oczkowski/MultiPathStoryMaker/README.md

 ### Requirements

--   MongoDB running instance, locally or remotely
+-   MongoDB running instance, locally or remotely (Installation instructions found [here](https://docs.mongodb.com/manual/installation/#mongodb-community-edition-installation-tutorials))
 -   Node 10 or above
 -   At least one network adapter and connect Mongo to the application